cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/presentation_notes.md

 In general CN, GAIN and AMPLIFICATION LOH are correlated with expression reduction compared with the wildtype, and are TSG specific reductions and by extension, tumour specific expression reductions.

+### Results: Section 4; Method.

+They paired Recount2 (transcriptomic data) matching it to the tumour genomes; they created gene specific linear models based on expression rates (dependent) and LOH events (independent) that were identified for said gene.

+If in those linear models beta was above 0 and the FDR was below 0.05, the genes for which those linear models were made for would be considered enriched.